Fringston/Todo-applikation/README.md

 ![img_7.png](img_7.png)

 **<u>As a regular user:</u>**

-- To log in as a regular user, you must first register a user using this URL: http://localhost:8080/auth/register.
+- To log in as a regular user, you must first register a new user using this URL: http://localhost:8080/auth/register.
 - Do this by creating a new POST-request, click on the "Body" tab, select "raw", and choose "JSON" from the dropdown menu.
   Then enter your chosen username and password, for example: